irinalapteva/irinalapteva.github.io/cv/index.md

 ###### **Ballet Dancer**, [Yakut State Theatre of Opera and Ballet](https://sakha-opera.ru/repertuar) <span class="cvdate">2005-2006</span>

-- Performed in ballets and operas including leading roles in full-length operas and ballets: Mercedes in Don Quixote, Raymonda in Raymonda, the Lilac Fairy in The Sleeping Beauty, and Black Swans in Swan Lake.
+- Performed in ballets and operas including leading roles in full-length operas and ballets: Mercedes in Don Quixote, Raymonda in Raymonda, The Sleeping Beauty and Swan Lake.

 ### Education